|

 Péritel or

-SCART TV cable, allows you to get the best quality of
+SCART TV cable, allows you to get the

 sound and picture through the RGB signal.

-long as it has a SCART connector,
+long as it has a SCART connector.

 connection.